grepmonkey/RepData_PeerAssessment1/PA1_template.md

   aggregate(steps ~ date, data = activityMonitoringData, FUN = sum)
 ```

-Make a histogram of the total number of steps taken each day.
+Make a histogram of the total number of steps taken each day:

 ```r